Sudan Tribune: Plural news and views on Sudan

 Across the 32 flooded counties in South Sudan’s Jonglei, Upper Nile, Warrap, Eastern Equatoria, Northern Bahr el Ghazal, Unity and Lakes region, more than three million people were already in need of humanitarian assistance even before the rains, according to OCHA.

-Many affected areas, it said, were already facing high humanitarian needs before the flooding started, with more than 60 percent of them classified as having extreme levels of acute malnutrition.
+Many affected areas, it said, were already facing high humanitarian needs before the flooding started, with more than 60 per cent of them classified as having extreme levels of acute malnutrition.

 In addition, the crisis will not be over when the water levels recede because considerable damage to crops, arable land and livestock is anticipated, the UN warned.
 This will obstruct the ability of families to support themselves for months to come, it added.